adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

+- No current issues

+### Recent Issues

 - **2018-09-25: Cirrus unavailable:** Cirrus is currently unavailable due to issues with the Lustre file system.
 We are currently working with the file system vendor to fix this issue.

+- **2018-09-21: Network issues affecting Cirrus access:** The University of Edinburgh is currently experiencing intermittent network issues.
+This is affecting user login access to Cirrus.
+Running and queued jobs are currently unaffected.

 - **2018-09-20: Gaussian software currently inaccesible:** The Gaussian software is currently not accessible to Cirrus users.
 If you try to use Gaussian, you will see an error similar to `g16: command not found`.
 We are working to fix this at the moment.

-### Recent Issues

-- **2018-09-21: Network issues affecting Cirrus access:** The University of Edinburgh is currently experiencing intermittent network issues.
-This is affecting user login access to Cirrus.
-Running and queued jobs are currently unaffected.

 ## Service Calendar and Maintenance